 I'm going to teach you the single most important step you can take to begin to improve your communication skill.

-How to Persuade People: The Hidden Power of Stories
+How to Persuade People Effectively Using the Power of Stories

 Our own behavior is killing us.